Chicken Katsu Curry – Comforting and Delicious! (VIDEO)

 Table of Contents

-- If the chicken breasts come with skin, save it and make Chicken Skin Chips!
+- chicken breast fillets – these should be pounded to 1/2″ thick so they fry quickly and evenly.
+If your chicken breasts come with skin, save it and make Chicken Skin Chips!

 - Other recipes that use chicken breast include Sweetfire Chicken Breast, Chinese Chicken and Broccoli, Chicken Fried Rice, and Chicken Lo Mein!